 When it comes to network design, you can’t just set it and forget it anymore.
 Today’s successful supply chain networks are adaptable.
 They react swiftly to changing business conditions and customer needs.
 They scale quickly when there’s opportunity for growth.
 But network design as a discipline is complex and most organizations struggle to answer network design questions or test hypotheses in weeks.
 Let alone days, and certainly not hours.
 Proactive risk assessment rarely occurs.
 Reactive evaluation post-event is the norm.
 Technology is part of the problem.
 As Lora Cecere writes, systems are becoming more complex, “but the primary means to manage trade with network partners is through spreadsheets and email.”
 This needs to change.
-Yet choosing and implementing a new network design tool can be a hassle.
+Selecting software for supply chain network design doesn’t have to be a hassle.

 Technology needs to be more accessible

 Network design technology has scarcely evolved since the nineties.
 Implementations are often slow.
 But perhaps the biggest drawback of commonly used solutions is their price.
 84% of respondents in a 2017 study stated that they want an affordable network design solution, but only 54% of them thought available tools meet their price expectation.
 The result is that most companies stick with spreadsheets.